Even as we come slowly out of the restrictions, fines for breaking lockdown rules will still be in place.

 In the last month, the fine for breaking international travel rules in lockdown has increased dramatically, along with harsher penalties for those who bypass the hotel quarantine period when returning from a country on the government's red list.

 What are the fines for breaking lockdown?

 The fines for breaking any of the lockdown restrictions depend on what part of the UK you are in.
-In all cases fines are issued for breaking the rules, especially if there are larger events that need to be shut down by the police.
+In all cases, the police can issue monetary penalties to anyone they believe is breaking the rules.

 Fines for breaking lockdown in England

-In England, fines for breaking the lockdown start at £200 for the first offence.
-This can be lowered to £100 if it’s paid within the first 14 days.
-It’s £400 for the second offence, doubling up for each offence to as much as £6,400.
+In England, the standard fine for breaking the lockdown starts at £200 for the first offence.
+This can be lowered to £100 if it's paid within the first 14 days.
+It's £400 for the second offence and doubles for each offence to as much as £6,400.

 Fines for breaking lockdown in Wales

 In Wales, it's £60 for the first offence and this penalty can be reduced to just £30 if it's paid within 14 days.
 The penalty then rises to £120 for the second offence and for each further offence after that.

 There are also fines for those found to be organising an "unlicensed music event of more than 30 people".
 This offence is punishable by conviction and an unlimited fine or as an alternative, a fixed penalty notice of £10,000.